Daniel Jones (American football): 2024

 Returning from his injury the previous season, Jones was once again named the Giants' starting quarterback.
 In his first start since November 5, 2023, Jones led the team to a Week 1 home loss to the Minnesota Vikings in which Jones completed 22-of-42 passes for one of the worst completion percentages of his career with 52.4%.
 He also threw zero touchdowns and two interceptions, both of which led to Vikings' touchdown drives as the Giants lost 28–6.
 In a Week 2 loss to the Washington Commanders, Jones threw his first touchdown pass of the season on a four-yard pass to wide receiver Malik Nabers.
 He finished the game completing 57% of his passes (16-of-28) for 178 yards, two touchdowns and zero turnovers.
 Week 3 saw Jones lead the Giants to their first win of the season, completing 24-of-34 passes for 236 yards and two touchdowns in a 21–15 victory over the Cleveland Browns.

 In Week 9 against the Commanders, Jones threw his first touchdown pass at MetLife Stadium in 672 days as the Giants lost 27–22.
 The following week, Jones and the Giants traveled to Munich, Germany, to play in the NFL International Series against the Carolina Panthers.
 Jones threw for 190 yards and two interceptions, only scoring a two-yard rushing touchdown as the Giants lost in overtime.
 With the Giants' defeat in Germany, Jones had led the team to five straight losses heading into their Week 11 bye.
 Through the first ten weeks, Jones threw just eight touchdown passes against seven interceptions for 2,070 yards.

-On November 18, 2024, Jones was benched in favor of Tommy DeVito due to his poor performance.
+On November 18, 2024, during the Giants’ bye week, Jones was benched in favor of Tommy DeVito due to his poor performance.
 On November 22, Jones asked to be released by the Giants, a request granted by owner and president John Mara.
 In a statement confirming his decision, Mara said, “We hold Daniel in high regard and have a great appreciation for him.
 We wish him nothing but the best in the future.”
 Jones concluded his six-year tenure in New York with a 24–44–1 record as a starter, the lowest winning percentage among quarterbacks with at least 50 starts since 2019.
 He also recorded the lowest touchdown percentage (3.1%) among quarterbacks with at least 1,000 pass attempts in that span.

 Minnesota Vikings

 On November 29, 2024, Jones was signed onto the Minnesota Vikings' practice squad after clearing waivers several days prior.
+Jones remained on the practice squad throughout December as he continued to learn the playbook, though the Vikings also looked at him as a potential option if starter Sam Darnold left the team in 2025.

-On January 7, 2025, Jones was promoted to the active roster, resulting in Brett Rypien being waived to make room for Jones.
+He was promoted to the active roster on January 7, 2025, with Brett Rypien being waived to make room for Jones.
+Jones was the emergency quarterback behind Darnold and Nick Mullens for the Vikings' Wild Card game against the Los Angeles Rams.